 - Posted by Andrew Salomone | May 7th, 2015 7:00 AM

 In 2013, Printrbot released the Simple and shook up the consumer 3D printer market.
 At $299, it smashed the competitions’ lowest price points and created a price war on Kickstarter.
 To achieve these cost savings, Printrbot created and adopted a few interesting tricks — some worked, some didn’t.
-Surprisingly for such […]
+Surprisingly for such a budget machine, the Simple was […]

 - Posted by Matt Stultz | March 24th, 2015 4:00 PM